 Nourishing Puddings & Desserts

 Other chapters include: Seasonal Cakes, Puddings, Small Bakes and Creams, Custards and Compotes.
 As I said earlier, there is very little in this book I am not keen to try, but Amber has come up with some really interesting combinations that I find particularly appealing.
 I’m looking forward to the apple season to try her apple and polenta cake.
 Her passionfruit and lime syrup cake is on my must bake very soon list as are the fig and mascarpone tarts and the buckwheat drop scones with apricot butter.
 Oh and did I mention the blood orange and rosemary tart?

-I particularly like Amber’s use of fresh flowers – it must be something to do with her name – and many of the bakes in the book are decorated with them.
+I particularly like Amber’s use of fresh flowers.
+It must be something to do with her name, for many of the bakes in the book are decorated with them.
 Some are used just as they are and others are crystallised.
 Instructions on how to crystallise flowers are included and also a useful list of flowers which are not only edible but are good to use.
 These are divided into: savoury herb flowers, mild herb flowers, sweetly floral flowers and mild floral flowers.
 There are several in the list I would not have thought of using.

-The feel of the book is nostalgic and evokes a bygone era that probably never existed yet one which I long to return to.
+The feel of the book is nostalgic and evokes a bygone era that probably never existed.
+Yet it is one which I long to return to.
 The book itself is quite beautiful and has a vintage country style which is both homely and elegant at the same time.
-It is country living but without the pretension of a certain glossy magazine.
+It’s country living but without the pretension of a certain glossy magazine.
 The photographs are lovely, although there is by no means one for every bake.
 They have a matt finish and depict some of the bakes along with beautiful or whimsical vintage china or rustic props.
 Perhaps I should coin a new phrase – rustic chic?

 I shall be working my way through the book and although I doubt my photography will be quite so evocative, I will be posting some of the bakes here in due course.